Insulin Resistance: How to diagnose and deal with this common disorder

 The benefits of exercise

 If an IR horse is sound enough to exercise, it's wise to make every effort to get him moving on a daily basis, as even moderate exercise has been shown to decrease insulin resistance.
 Barry Fitzgerald, BSc, PhD, a researcher at the University of Kentucky, explains that proteins produced during exercise may help.
 "Although controversial, there is growing support that proteins secreted by muscle cells sensitize peripheral tissues, primarily muscle and adipose, to the action of insulin.
-If a similar relationship
+If a similar relationship can be demonstrated in the horse, it may explain why exercise without weight loss is sufficient to increase insulin sensitivity."
+Regardless of the mechanism, it has been known for some time that exercise stimulates the uptake of glucose by muscle cells using mechanisms that do not require insulin.

 I n contrast, forced exercise is never a good idea for horses with acute laminitis.
 In these cases excessive movement places increased stress on already compromised feet, increasing the potential for serious damage.